Contiki review: A tour company for travelers ages to 18 to 35

 • Detour Mini Adventures: These three- to eight-day tours focus on unique experiences in special places, rather than tours of countries or regions.
 Think: hiking national parks in Croatia and learning to be a safari guide in Kruger National Park.
 These trips are smaller, with a maximum of 16 travelers.

-• Short Trips & Festivals: These city-break style tours focus on big events like Hogmanay New Year’s celebrations in Edinburgh, St. Patrick’s Day in Ireland, and Oktoberfest in Germany.
+• City Breaks: These city-break style tours focus on big events like Hogmanay New Year’s celebrations in Edinburgh, St. Patrick’s Day in Ireland, and Oktoberfest in Germany.

 • Contiki Plus+: Contiki dubs its Plus+ tours as “same good vibes with a hint of fancy.”
 They cost a bit more, but come with slightly nicer hotels and rooms that max out at two people.
 If you are traveling with a friend or a significant other, you can room with them and won’t have to share.